 PRACTICE + NOTHING.
 Pressfield refers to the classic book “The Bhagava-gita” which states that we are entitled to our work but not to the fruit of our work.
 All the warrior can give is his life.
 When it does not work, you improve the process.
 When it works, you do it better.
 The professional therefore learns new techniques and ways of working, not because technology is a substitute for inspiration, but because he has a full arsenal of skills when inspiration comes.

 HIERARCHICAL OR TERRITORIAL.
-Most people define themselves hierarchically as in school and the materialist culture drive us to define ourselves based on the perception of others.
+Most people define themselves hierarchically, as the school and the materialist culture drive us to define ourselves based on the perception of others.
 One way to break free from this is to ask yourself what to do if you felt really anxious.
-If we call five friends with the aim of hearing their voices and that they still love us, we operate hierarchically (seeking confirmation from others).
 Pressfield believes that Arnold Schwarzenegger would go to the gym on a stormy day.
 He would not care if the gym was empty.
 He knows that training, all alone, would be enough to get him back in shape.
 He operates territorially.

 WHAT IF YOU WERE THE LAST PERSON ON EARTH.
 Ask yourself: if I were the last person on earth, would I still do what I do?
 If Arnold Schwarzenegger was the last man on earth, he would probably go to the gym.
 Stevie Wonder would still play the piano.
 The reward comes from the action itself, not from the impression it creates in others.